eclipse-archived/codewind-installer/README.md

 `get/g` - Get a deployment using its ID

 > **Flags:**
-> --depid value  The Deployment ID to retrieve
+> --depid,-d value   The Deployment ID to retrieve

 `remove/rm` - Remove a deployment from the list